chris-molki/gpetas/docs/source/README.md

 Here we use functionalities provided by the ``pycsep`` package which facilitates the data access.
 Related functions require a
-*datetime.datetime*
+*datetime.datetime* object
-to specify the start and end dates.
+to specify the start and end times/dates.
 ``pycsep`` provides access to the
 ComCat web API and to the
 Bollettino Sismico Italiano API using